-For particularly stubborn patches of hair loss, The Belgravia Pharmacy prescribes unique high strength minoxidil 10% and 12.5% creams; unavailable anywhere else, these formulations have shown extremely positive results for men who have previously tried and failed to regrow hair with weaker over-the-counter formulations.
+For particularly stubborn patches of hair loss, The Belgravia Pharmacy often recommends appropriate formulations of high strength minoxidil which have shown extremely positive results for men who have previously tried and failed to regrow hair with weaker hair loss products.

 Avoiding The Transplant